axa-ch/design-tokens/README.md

 ### SCSS Usage

-You can simply import the SCSS variables in your files as follows:
+You can import the SCSS variables into your files as follows:

 ```scss
 @use '@axa-ch/design-tokens/tokens';